What does it mean to have Coeliac Disease?

 Including the GF products that you might be eating in place of your old favourites.
 In fact, in some cases, new symptoms arise as a result of the GF foods.
 GF foods are actually pretty empty from a nutrition perspective – they don’t contain many (if any) things that are good for you, or that will help you heal, and in fact, they generally contain a lot of additives and gums that make inflammation worse.
 And remember, that inflammation is a big problem that can cause a lot of your on-going symptoms.
 There is a big difference between a food that isn’t going to trigger your autoimmune disease, and a food that is going to help you to be healthy.
 And in fact, just because it isn’t going to trigger the coeliac reaction, doesn’t mean it won’t make you sick in other ways.
 Outside of these GF processed foods, you may well have developed inflammatory reactions to other ‘normal’ foods such as dairy products (50% of people with CD cannot tolerate Casein – the protein found in dairy) or eggs.
 This can happen simply because your gut was so inflamed and injured by the CD.
 Because of the damage, your immune system wasn’t working in the usual way, and you lost tolerance to some normal, healthy foods as a result of this.
 It is a very good idea, at some stage after diagnosis, to have some comprehensive testing done to see if this is the case for you, and if so, which other foods may be causing you problems and stopping you from being healthy.

-Stay tuned, next week I’ll be adding two very important issues to this list that might help to explain why you don’t feel 100% on the gluten-free diet or why you have other symptoms in other areas of your body that aren’t going away.
+Stay tuned, I’ll be adding more important issues to this list that might help to explain why you don’t feel 100% on the gluten-free diet or why you have other symptoms in other areas of your body that aren’t going away.

 If you’d like more information on any of these points, please reach out, and feel free to post your own story in the comments too.

 Do you still have symptoms even though you’re on the Gluten Free Diet?